Lanka lifts curfew in Rambukkana; troops called in as precautionary measure | Law-Order

 Earlier, the authorities lifted the curfew at 5 AM (local time) on Thursday.

-At least three of the 14 hospitalised protesters at Rambukkana, some 90 kilometers northeast of Colombo, were critical at the Kegalle hospital, according to an official.
+At least three of the 14 hospitalised protesters at Rambukkana, some 90 kilometers northeast of Colombo, were critical at the Kegalle hospital, an official said.
 Fifteen police personnel have also been injured.

 Chaminda Lakshan, a 41-year-old man who died of gunshot wounds, is survived by two children.